khahnmad/Gender-and-Migration-in-the-Mexican-News-Media/README.md

 2) A [barplot](https://github.com/khahnmad/Gender-and-Migration-in-the-Mexican-News-Media/blob/master/MostCommonKeywords.png) of the most frequent gendered keywords and how often they appeared in the articles

+## Mock Results for "Spacy"
+*PACKAGES USED:*
+pandas, spacy

+This code is experimenting with Spacy.
+Given an article in text, it finds the noun that corresponds with the article.

 ## Mock Results for "Keyword Searching"

 *PACKAGES USED:*